 .env

-file with your Box API credentials:BOX_CLIENT_ID=your_client_id
+file in the root directory with your Box API credentials:For OAuth authentication:

 BOX_CLIENT_SECRET=your_client_secret

-To run with the default stdio transport:
+To run with stdio transport (default):

 uv --directory /path/to/mcp-server-box run src/mcp_server_box.py